PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Concat boundary remains fixed.

 The final mixed-NHWC-input repair for NCHW Concat is the same counter-complete owner used by the safety fallback.
-Characterization requires the primary guard to retain its stable complete shape result without changing the guarded sort or following Concat-axis owner boundary.
+The primary guard retains its stable complete shape result without changing the guarded sort or following Concat- axis owner boundary.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to